University of Richmond: Athletics

 The institution won its first national championship in 1982 when women's tennis won the AIAW national championship.
 The institution won its first NCAA national championship in any sport on December 19, 2008, when the Spiders football team defeated the Montana Grizzlies 24–7 in the NCAA Division I Football Championship (which is exclusively for teams in the Football Championship Subdivision, the second tier of NCAA Division I football).
 Richmond was ranked 23rd in men's basketball at one point during the 2009–10 season.
 During its 2010 season, the Richmond Men's Cross Country team placed 24th at the NCAA Division I Cross Country Championships.
 In the 2020-2021 Cross Country season, Richmond Men's Cross Country team became the first NCAA Division I program without any scholarships or an indoor or outdoor track team to win a conference title.
 The 2010-11 Richmond Spiders men's basketball team won the 2011 Atlantic 10 men's basketball tournament, earning the team a spot in the 2011 NCAA Men's Division I Basketball Tournament.
 The Spiders fell to Kansas in the Sweet Sixteen.

+Nickname

+The institution's nickname dates to 1894 when baseball pitcher Henry Ellyson's long arms and wind up style was referred to by a local reporter as being like a spider's long arms.
+All of the athletic teams at the University of Richmond have since adopted the Spiders as their nickname.